 Pregnancy hormones unfortunately serve as little wake-up calls to encysted hookworm larvae only this time, the little worms migrate to the unborn puppies and to the mammary gland.
 This means that most puppies will become infected by drinking their mother's contaminated milk.
 If this is not enough to infect the entire litter, others will become infected from the soil of their own nest that will quickly become contaminated with the stool of their infected litter mates.

 It is clear why puppies are at a special risk over adult dogs when it comes to hookworms.
-The Companion Animal Parasite Council has recommended automatically deworming puppies for hookworms beginning at age two weeks in areas where hookworms are common.
+The Companion Animal Parasite Council has recommended, in areas where hookworms are common, automatically deworming puppies for hookworms beginning at age 2 weeks and continued every 2 weeks through age 8 weeks.
+After age 8 weeks, it is recommended that puppies receive a regular dewormer monthly along with their flea and/or heartworm protection product.

 Can We Prevent Transmission from the Mother?

 The answer is yes but daily deworming is required through the second half of pregnancy and into the nursing period.
 A regular single deworming will not be effective in protecting the litter.
 A specific protocol using fenbendazole (Panacur®) has been found to be effective in preventing both roundworm and hookworm infection in unborn puppies.

 Ask your veterinarian about this method if you are contemplating breeding a female dog.
 Female dogs using Proheart6 or Proheart12 (injectable moxidectin) for heartworm prevention are believed to pass fewer hookworm larvae on to their pups.

 Occurs as red, inflamed lesions in the skin where the larvae of canine hookworms burrow under the skin.
 Photo courtesy of CDC.